Purple group — THINGS YOU DON'T EAT THAT END IN FOODS

 Understanding the logic behind each group helps you spot similar patterns in future puzzles.
 Here's the reasoning for every category in today's Connections.

-These are all types of small, bite-sized foods often served as appetizers or snacks, including CANAPÉ, a small piece of bread or toast with a topping, and HORS D'OEUVRE, a French term for a small, appetizing food item.
+These are all types of small food items, often served as appetizers or snacks, including CANAPÉ, a small, decorative piece of bread or toast with a topping, and HORS D'OEUVRE, a small, savory food item served before a meal

-These are all types of equipment and gear used in construction, including HARD HAT, a type of helmet worn for safety, and LADDER, a tool used for climbing and reaching high areas.
+These are all types of equipment and gear used in the construction industry, including HARD HAT, a type of safety helmet, and LADDER, a tool used for climbing and reaching high areas

-These are all emojis often used to represent vacation and travel, including AIRPLANE, a symbol for flying, and PALM TREE, a symbol for tropical destinations.
+These are all types of emojis used to represent vacation and travel, including AIRPLANE, a symbol for flying, and PALM TREE, a symbol for tropical destinations

-These are all words that end in 'foods' but are not types of food, including COPYPASTA, a humorous online term, and KNUCKLE SANDWICH, a slang term for a punch in the face.
+These are all types of words that end in 'foods' but are not actually food items, including COPYPASTA, a block of text that is copied and pasted repeatedly online, and KNUCKLE SANDWICH, a type of punch or hit

 These words were designed to mislead you.
 Understanding why they don't belong where you first think sharpens your game for tomorrow.